nomensa/jquery.hide-show/README.md

 ### triggerType

-Type: `boolean`
+Type: `string`
-Default: 'false'
+Default: 'button'
-Description: Defines whether the inserted triggerElement is a button or an anchor
+Description: Defines whether the inserted triggerElement is a button or an anchor - options are 'button' or 'anchor'

 ### triggerElement

 Type: `boolean`
 Default: 'true'
 Description: Defines if the trigger element exists on the page or is inserted by the plugin

+### continual
+Type: `boolean`
+Default: 'true'
+Description: Defines if show/hide functionality is required constantly through mobile to desktop or just on mobile

+### breakpointClass
+Type:`string`
+Default: 'mobile'
+Description: Class applied when the breakpoint is active - options are 'desktop' and 'mobile'

 ## Development